What is Baptism?

 As for me, I baptize you with water for repentance, but He who is coming after me is mightier than I, and I am not fit to remove His sandals; He will baptize you with the Holy Spirit and fire.
 His winnowing fork is in His hand, and He will thoroughly clear His threshing floor; and He will gather His wheat into the barn, but He will burn up the chaff with unquenchable fire.”
 (Matthew 3:11-12)

-So John’s baptism was to prepare people for the coming One, but what precisely did John’s baptism mean?
-What was it a picture of and how were the people to understand it This is one of the puzzling things of John’s baptism.
+This is one of the puzzling things about John’s baptism.
 Apparently, John assumed that all his hearers already understood its meaning, and there was no need for him to explain it.
 Warfield writes:

 It is argued that there is no evidence from the New Testament notices that Christ was instituting a rite that was new in the sense that its form or mode was a novelty; or that when John called on the people to come to his baptism, he needed to stop and explain to them what this “baptism” was and how they were to do it.
 On the contrary, it appears that Christ and John expected to be thoroughly understood from the beginning, and only implanted a new significance in an old rite, now adapted to a new use.
 The Archaeology of the Mode of Baptism, page 635